Retrieval context

 Document context

-A screenshot of AIP Agent Studio edit page with document context citations.
+A screenshot of AIP Agent Studio edit page with document context configured.

 Function-backed context

 Function-backed context enables users to perform their own retrieval on each query.
-This is ideal for situations where the retrieval methods provided out-of-the-box through Ontology context or Document context do not satisfy a given use case.
-For example, if a user wants to run a semantic search over multiple Ontology object types, they can write a function to do this, since it is not currently supported in Agent Studio.
+This is ideal for situations where the retrieval methods provided out-of-the-box via Ontology context or document context do not satisfy a given use case.
+For example, if a user wanted to combine different retrieval methods, like keyword search and semantic search, then they would write a function to do that since it is not currently supported in Agent Studio.

-Users can write these functions in TypeScript in the Code Repositories application.
+Users can write these functions in TypeScript in Code Repositories.
 To do so, navigate to a TypeScript repository and import the AipAgentsContextRetrieval function interface.

 Then, write a function that satisfies the interface as shown below.
 Note that the function must have messages as the only required input in order to satisfy the contract.